awsdocs/amazon-emr-management-guide/doc_source/emr-common-programming-sample.md

 1. Enter the Java source code inside your new class and add the appropriate **import **statements for the classes and methods in the sample\.
 For your convenience, the full source code listing is shown below\.
 **Note**
-In the following sample code, replace the example cluster ID \(`j-1HTE8WKS7SODR`\) with a valid cluster ID in your account found either in the AWS Management Console or by using the following AWS CLI command:
+In the following sample code, replace the example cluster ID \(JobFlowId\), *`j-xxxxxxxxxxxx`*, with a valid cluster ID in your account found either in the AWS Management Console or by using the following AWS CLI command:

    ```
    aws emr list-clusters --active | grep "Id"
    ```
-In addition, replace the example Amazon S3 path \(`s3://mybucket/my-jar-location1`\) with the valid path to your JAR\.
-Lastly, replace the example class name \(`com.my.Main1`\) with the correct name of the class in your JAR, if applicable\.
+In addition, replace the example Amazon S3 path, *`s3://path/to/my/jarfolder`*, with the valid path to your JAR\.
+Lastly, replace the example class name, *`com.my.Main1`*, with the correct name of the class in your JAR, if applicable\.

    ```
-   import java.io.IOException;
+   import com.amazonaws.AmazonClientException;
    import com.amazonaws.auth.AWSCredentials;
-   import com.amazonaws.auth.PropertiesCredentials;
-   import com.amazonaws.services.elasticmapreduce.*;
+   import com.amazonaws.auth.AWSStaticCredentialsProvider;
-   import com.amazonaws.services.elasticmapreduce.model.AddJobFlowStepsRequest;
+   import com.amazonaws.auth.profile.ProfileCredentialsProvider;
-   import com.amazonaws.services.elasticmapreduce.model.AddJobFlowStepsResult;
+   import com.amazonaws.services.elasticmapreduce.AmazonElasticMapReduce;
-   import com.amazonaws.services.elasticmapreduce.model.HadoopJarStepConfig;
+   import com.amazonaws.services.elasticmapreduce.AmazonElasticMapReduceClientBuilder;
-   import com.amazonaws.services.elasticmapreduce.model.StepConfig;
+   import com.amazonaws.services.elasticmapreduce.model.*;
    import com.amazonaws.services.elasticmapreduce.util.StepFactory;

-   public class main {
+   public class Main {

    	public static void main(String[] args) {

-   		AWSCredentials credentials = null;
+   		AWSCredentials credentials_profile = null;
    		try {
-   		    credentials = new PropertiesCredentials(
+   			credentials_profile = new ProfileCredentialsProvider("default").getCredentials();
-   		        main.class.getResourceAsStream("AwsCredentials.properties"));
-   		} catch (IOException e1) {
+           } catch (Exception e) {
-   		    System.out.println("Credentials were not properly entered into AwsCredentials.properties.");
-   		    System.out.println(e1.getMessage());
-   		    System.exit(-1);
+               throw new AmazonClientException(
+                       "Cannot load credentials from .aws/credentials file. " +
+                       "Make sure that the credentials file exists and the profile name is specified within it.",
+                       e);
            }

+   		AmazonElasticMapReduce emr = AmazonElasticMapReduceClientBuilder.standard()
+   			.withCredentials(new AWSStaticCredentialsProvider(credentials_profile))
+   			.withRegion(Regions.US_WEST_1)
+   			.build();

+   		// Run a bash script using a predefined step in the StepFactory helper class
-   		AmazonElasticMapReduce client = new AmazonElasticMapReduceClient(credentials);
+   	    StepFactory stepFactory = new StepFactory();

-   	    // predefined steps.
-See StepFactory for list of predefined steps
-   	    StepConfig hive = new StepConfig("Hive", new StepFactory().newInstallHiveStep());
+   	    StepConfig runBashScript = new StepConfig()
+   	    		.withName("Run a bash script")
+   	    		.withHadoopJarStep(stepFactory.newScriptRunnerStep("s3://jeffgoll/emr-scripts/create_users.sh"))
+   	    		.withActionOnFailure("CONTINUE");

-   	    // A custom step
+   	    // Run a custom jar file as a step
    	    HadoopJarStepConfig hadoopConfig1 = new HadoopJarStepConfig()
-   	        .withJar("s3://mybucket/my-jar-location1")
+   	       .withJar("s3://path/to/my/jarfolder") // replace with the location of the jar to run as a step
    	       .withMainClass("com.my.Main1") // optional main class, this can be omitted if jar above has a manifest
-   	        .withArgs("--verbose"); // optional list of arguments
+   	       .withArgs("--verbose"); // optional list of arguments to pass to the jar
-   	    StepConfig customStep = new StepConfig("Step1", hadoopConfig1);
+   	    StepConfig myCustomJarStep = new StepConfig("RunHadoopJar", hadoopConfig1);

-   	    AddJobFlowStepsResult result = client.addJobFlowSteps(new AddJobFlowStepsRequest()
+   	    AddJobFlowStepsResult result = emr.addJobFlowSteps(new AddJobFlowStepsRequest()
-   		  .withJobFlowId("j-1HTE8WKS7SODR")
-   		  .withSteps(hive, customStep));
+   		  .withJobFlowId("j-xxxxxxxxxxxx") // replace with cluster id to run the steps
+   		  .withSteps(runBashScript,myCustomJarStep));

              System.out.println(result.getStepIds());